Walz proposes tax hikes on the rich to balance state budget

 Walz would cut taxes for lower-income families by moving 1 million of them from the second to the bottom tax bracket.
 But lower-income Minnesotans would bear the brunt of his proposals to raise the cigarette tax by $1 a pack from the current $3.04, with a corresponding increase for snuff, and to start taxing vaping devices.

-The governor's general fund budget totals about $52 billion, compared with the $48 billion budget the Legislature approved in 2019.
-It includes about $3 billion in reserves.
+The governor's general fund budget totals about $52 billion, including about $3 billion in reserves.
 To help put it in balance, he would carry over $217 million from the current budget, spend down the current budget reserve by $1 billion, and tap $130 million of the surplus in a separate reserve that ensures repayment of the debt on the Minnesota Vikings' stadium.
 He proposed just a modest $150 million in spending cuts, scattered across various programs.

 GOP Senate Majority Leader Paul Gazelka, of East Gull Lake, urged tapping deeper into the state’s reserves and speeding up the vaccine rollout to allow businesses and schools to reopen, not more taxes and spending.